-The previous claims focus on who Christ points out the chief elements for the Hebrew believers of the purpose of Christ.
+The previous claims focus on who Christ is and points out the chief elements for the Hebrew believers of the purpose of Christ.

-Christ’s exalted status at God’s right-hand connects into the first claim in verse 2 that he is the “heir of all things.”
+Christ’s exalted status at God’s right hand connects to the first claim in verse 2 that he is the “heir of all things.”
 It is an image from Psalm 110:1, mentioned here and there throughout Hebrews and the New Testament as a messianic prophecy.

 It also provides the primary basis for the claim here in verse 4 that Christ is superior to the angels.
 In fact, the rest of chapter one is occupied with demonstrating Christ’s superiority to angels.
 This theme is continued in 2:5, which points out that God “did not give the coming world…to angels, but to Christ.
 This idea picks up again on Christ being the “heir of all things” and is seated at God’s right hand, and in the new world, which is the coming kingdom of God, and Christ will be overall.